-Have you ever been in a situation where you were in a segregated part of a room and perhaps two co-workers came in the room, not realizing you were there and started talking about you?
-Maybe you sat very still and listened to all they had to say, good or bad and got the inside scoop on what they really think about you.
+Have you ever been in a situation where you were in a segregated part of a room and perhaps two co-workers came into the room, not realizing that you were there and started talking about you?
+Maybe you sat very still and listened to all they had to say, good or bad, and got the inside scoop on what they really think about you.

 What if you could have specific insight into what others are saying about your business across all social media channels and the internet in general?

 Sounds a little Agent 007ish doesn’t it?